OpenSCAP/scaptimony/README.md

     + Set-up a periodical schedule of audits for the policy
     + Organization defined targeting (Assign a set of nodes with the policy)
     + Define known-issues and waivers (Assign waivers with a set of nodes and the policy)
-    + Set-up rules for automated deletion of
+    + Set-up rules for automated deletion of results
   + Result post-processing
     + Search SCAP results
     + Search for non-compliant systems